Multiwavelength view of SPT-CL J2106-5844. The radio galaxies and the thermal and relativistic plasmas in a massive galaxy cluster merger at z~1.13: Discussion

 Given the clear identification of two individual SZ components with comparable strength, we interpret SPT-CL~J2106-5844 as a major merger.
 While the exact merger scenario is difficult to ascertain with high certainty, we posit two possible scenarios that we consider likely: \begin{enumerate} \item We are observing the merger before first core passage.
 This scenario is supported by the existence of two distinct SZ peaks that are well fit by spherical gNFW models, and the X-ray bright, well-formed core in northern component. \\ \item The merger is observed after the first core passage and has a relatively large impact parameter (i.e., the merger is off-axis).
-In this scenario, the lack of an X-ray bright core in the southern component may be explained by the disruption of the southern subcluster during the first core-core interaction. \end{enumerate}
+In this scenario, the lack of a prominent X-ray core in the southern component may be explained by the disruption of the southern subcluster during the first core-core interaction. \end{enumerate} It is important to note that, despite the dominant contribution to the X-ray emission by the bright cool core in the northern part of the cluster, it is still possible to identify a moderate enhancement of the X-ray signal south of the northern cool core (Fig.~\ref{fig:xsurf} and upper right panel in Fig.~\ref{fig:totsz}) and coinciding with southern SZ feature.
+In the double gNFW scenario used to the fit the ALMA+ACA SZ data, one can predict the X-ray luminosities of the two substructures using the scaling relation from \citet{Mantz2016}.
+When considering the masses estimated under the assumption of a universal pressure model, this leads to the total X-ray luminosity in the $0.1-2.4~\mathrm{keV}$ band of $11.4\substack{+2.1\\-1.8}\cdot10^{44}~\mathrm{erg~s^{-1}}$, lower than the corresponding value of $20.5\substack{+1.0\\-1.0}\cdot10^{44}~\mathrm{erg~s^{-1}}$ measured from the core-excised X-ray observations (Fig.~\ref{fig:power}).
+It is worth noting that a low X-ray luminosity of $13.0\substack{+3.6\\-3.0}\cdot10^{44}~\mathrm{erg~s^{-1}}$ is found also when applying the X-ray scaling to the total mass estimate reported in AdvACT catalog ($6.00\substack{+0.91\\-0.79}\cdot 10^{14}~\mathrm{M_{\odot}}$; \citealt{Hilton2020}).
+This is however not surprising, given both the impact of the interferometric filtering on the SZ model (see Sect.~\ref{sec:discuss:dyn} below) and the disturbed nature of the system .
+In interacting clusters, both the X-ray luminosity and the thermal SZ effect can be boosted, with the magnitude of the boost being dependent on the characteristic Mach number $\mathcal{M}$ of the shocks in the interacting region \citep[see, e.g.,][]{Churazov2020}.
+For low $\mathcal{M}$ values, the X-ray brightness might be more strongly affected than the thermal SZ signal, while the opposite is true for very high $\mathcal{M}$.
+In addition, the X-ray luminosity (and the appearance of the X-ray image) can be affected by the presence or absence of the cool core, which is the case for the northern region of SPT-CL~J2106-5844.
+It is clear that much better X-ray and SZ data are needed to cleanly distinguish these two proposed scenarios.
+At present, the data appears consistent with both cases.